-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of the Olean City School District, New York (the "District") under programs of federal government for the year ended June 30, 2021.
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of the Olean City School District, New York (the "District") under programs of federal government for the year ended June 30, 2022.
 The information in this Schedule is presented in accordance with the Title 2 U.S. Code of Federal Regulations ("CFR") Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance").
 Because the Schedule presents only a selected portion of the operations of the District, it is not intended to and does not present the financial position, changes in net position or cash flows of the District.
 The following notes were identified on the Schedule:

-- a) Includes all federal award programs of the Olean City School District, New York. - b) Source: Catalog of Federal Domestic Assistance. - c) Pass-through entity identifying numbers are presented where available. - d) Prepared under accounting principles generally accepted in the United States of America and includes all federal award programs. - e) Total federal expenditures for the District's 2020-2021 fiscal year are reconciled to Federal sources as reported in the basic financial statements as follows:
+- a) Includes all federal award programs of the Olean City School District, New York. - b) Source: Federal Assistance Listing Numbers, previously known as Catalog of Federal Domestic Assistance. - c) Pass-through entity identifying numbers are presented where available. - d) Prepared under accounting principles generally accepted in the United States of America and includes all federal award programs. - e) Total federal expenditures for the District's 2021-2022 fiscal year are reconciled to Federal sources as reported in the basic financial statements as follows: